emotiq/emotiq/README.md

 This is a predominantly Common Lisp code base.

 We aim to work on as many ANSI implementation as possible.

-We are currently targeting the commercial Allegro Common Lisp 10.1 implementation but we also test our code with `sbcl-1.4.4` and `ccl-1.11`.
-Currently not all ASDF systems run cleanly outside of `acl`.
+For the development of `testnet` we are targeting the commercial LispWorks Pro 7.1 implementation but we also test our code with `sbcl`, `ccl`, abl `abcl`.
+Currently not all ASDF systems run cleanly outside of `lwpro-7.1.0-patches-2`.

 ### Tell ASDF where to find the Emotiq systems